forestsim-mtu/forestsim/documentation/Getting Started.md

 ![Screenshot of the ForestSim UI settings display](images/demo-ui-settings.png)

 After changing the final time step the simulation can be started by clicking the "Pause" button again.
-The "Run" button will turn blue (<span style="color:blue">▶</span>) and the numbers next to the stop button (⬛) will start to increase until the end of the simulation when the stop button turns red (<span style="color:red">⬛</span>) and the "Run" button reverts back to black.
+The "Run" button will turn blue and the numbers next to the stop button  will start to increase until the end of the simulation when the stop button turns red and the "Run" button reverts back to black.
 You will note that an `out` directory has been created under the ForestSim project, this contains various data files created during the model execution and any raster files created will be stored here as well.